NickFoley47/Kickstarter-Analysis/README.md

 ![ Theater_Outcomes_vs_Launch]( https://github.com/NickFoley47/Kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
 Based on the graph we constructed on Outcomes based on goals, we can infer a couple of goals that Louise should stay in for to be successful.
-According to our data less than $1,000 through $5,000 to $9,999 have the greatest success.
+According to our data less than $9,999 have the greatest success.
 The success ranges from 76% to 55% in that data range.
 As the goal increases, we can see that the percentage of the outcome being successful decreases.
 Louise is asking for $12,000 for her play.
-She will need to reduce her initial goal to raise her success percentage.
+Her goal is realistic and feasible for a Kickstarter.
+If Louise was able to lower her goal, her success percentage would rise and which would help enable her to reach the goal she needs to create her play.

 ![Outcomes_vs_Goals](https://github.com/NickFoley47/Kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)
 ### Challenges and Difficulties Encountered